danielafeitosa/scrapele/README.md

 - Selenium - Webdriver https://rubygems.org/gems/selenium-webdriver
 - ChromeDriver - WebDriver for Chrome https://sites.google.com/a/chromium.org/chromedriver/downloads

+Start Selenium Server with command prompt:

+java -jar selenium-server-standalone.jar

+Put chromedriver.exe in C:\Windows\System32\

+Syntax:

-Syntax: in Ruby command prompt, type:
+In Ruby command prompt, type:

 result.rb X

 Where X is district number in tables_all and district > 2.

-If no parameter given, it will scrap all districts.
+If no parameter given, it will scrap all districts > 2.

-For district 2, Buenos Aires
+For district 2, Buenos Aires, it will need seccion parameter.